Location Photography

 The walk

-After crossing the dam, we scrambled up the mountainside above it — no formal trail, and the path disappears fairly quickly, so this is more of an adventure than a structured hike.
-What makes it genuinely special is what you find up there: this whole hillside was a WWI frontline, and once you start looking you'll find it everywhere.
-Trenches cut into the rock, old field kitchens, and we even stumbled across an underground tunnel.
-The history is extraordinary and almost entirely unmarked — you're just discovering it as you go.
-The views back down over the dam and the full expanse of the lake from above are excellent.
+After crossing the dam, we scrambled up the mountainside above it.
+There's no formal trail and the path disappears fairly quickly, so this is more of an adventure than a structured hike.
+What makes it special is what you find up there.
+The whole hillside was a WWI frontline, and once you start looking you see it everywhere: trenches cut into the rock, old field kitchens, and we even came across an underground tunnel.
+The history is remarkable and almost entirely unmarked, so you're discovering it as you go.
+The views back down over the dam and the full lake from above are excellent.

 Photography

 The lake is best shot wide.
-The combination of vivid water colour, the geometric dam, and the mountain looming behind it makes for a classic panoramic frame — unsurprisingly, it works beautifully on an ultrawide monitor.
-The elevated position above the dam gives you a great angle looking down over the full scene that you can't get from the shoreline.
+The vivid water colour, the geometry of the dam, and the mountain behind make a classic panoramic frame that works beautifully on an ultrawide screen.
+The elevated position above the dam gives you an angle down over the full scene that you can't get from the shoreline.

 Practical notes

-• The scramble above the dam has no formal path — go with a sense of adventure rather than expecting waymarkers
+• The scramble above the dam has no formal path, so go with a sense of adventure rather than expecting waymarkers.

-• Worth reading up on the WWI Dolomites front before visiting — the history adds a lot to what you find up there
+• Read up on the WWI Dolomites front before visiting.
+The history adds a lot to what you find up there.

-Verdict: Not the most famous spot on the list, but excellent for panoramic photography and genuinely surprising for the history.
-A great half-day from Penia.
+Verdict: Not the most famous spot on the list, but excellent for panoramic photography and surprising for the history.
+A great half day from Penia.

 Cabinovia Alba-Ciampac

-The cable car that leaves directly from Penia, and an easy one to overlook in favour of the more famous locations nearby.
+The cable car that leaves directly from Penia, and easy to overlook in favour of the more famous locations nearby.
 Don't.
-Combined with the Sasso di Rocca chairlift at the top, it puts you on a dramatic ridgeline with sweeping views south across the mountains — and once you're up there, you have a menu of ridge walks to choose from depending on your energy and ambition.
+Combined with the Sasso di Rocca chairlift at the top, it puts you on a dramatic ridgeline with sweeping views south, and once you're up there you have a menu of ridge walks to choose from depending on your energy and ambition.

 Getting there

-The cable car departs from Penia itself — no driving required.
-At €25 return for the cable car and chairlift combined, it's the best value uplift of the trip.
+The cable car departs from Penia itself, so no driving required.
+At €25 return for the cable car and chairlift combined, it's the best-value uplift of the trip.

 The walk

-Plan for around 3–4 hours, though the beauty of this location is its flexibility.
-The ridge opens up in multiple directions once you're up there, so you can choose your route based on how you're feeling rather than committing to a fixed itinerary.
-Both the cable car and chairlift sections are steep, but the reward is immediate — the southern mountain panorama is some of the finest scenery of the entire first week.
+Plan for around three to four hours, though the real appeal is the flexibility.
+The ridge opens up in several directions once you're up there, so you can pick your route by how you're feeling rather than committing to a fixed plan.
+Both the cable car and chairlift sections are steep, but the reward is immediate, and the southern panorama is some of the finest scenery of the whole first week.

 Photography

-The ridgeline compositions here are exceptional — steep drops on both sides and a vast southern horizon.
-One of my favourite shots from the entire trip came from here: a single mountain peak receding into the distance, the kind of frame that only reveals itself when you slow down and look beyond the obvious foreground.
+The ridgeline compositions here are exceptional, with steep drops on both sides and a vast southern horizon.
+One of my favourite frames of the trip came from here: a single peak receding into the distance, the kind of shot that only appears once you stop chasing the obvious foreground and look further out.

 Practical notes

-• Flexible route options once on the ridge — suits any fitness level
+• Flexible route options once you're on the ridge, so it suits any fitness level.

 Verdict: The most underrated location of the first week.
 Quiet, dramatic, and right on the doorstep.